Frequently asked questions

 The dress code is Tropical Formal.

 Linen encouraged.
 Colorful, tropical colors encouraged.
 Long dresses for women & jackets for men.
-Heels and ties optional.
+Heels and ties very optional!

 The ceremony is on grass, and cocktail hour will be on sand.
 Plus we’re in the tropics - it’ll likely be ~75-80 degrees out!